firebelley/godot-export/README.md

 ### Environment Variables
 Since this action creates releases and uploads the zip file assets, you will need to supply the `GITHUB_TOKEN` environment variable.
 For an example on how to do this, see the below [example workflow configuration](#example-configuration).
 This environment variable is not needed if you set `create_release` to `false`.

+### Other Notes
+If no optional parameters are specified, unarchived exports will be located in `/home/runner/.local/share/godot/builds`.
+If `archive_ouput` is `true` then archives will by default be located in `/home/runner/.local/share/godot/dist`.
+If you set `relative_export_path` or `use_preset_export_path` then builds and archives will be placed in the path you configured.

 ### Example Configuration
 Below is a sample workflow configuration file utilizing this action.
 This example workflow could be defined in `.github/workflows/main.yml`.
 For more information about defining workflows see [the workflow docs](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/configuring-a-workflow).